ofiwg/libfabric/man/fi_domain.3.md

 transmit and receive contexts, respectively.
 When RM is disabled, applications must take care to ensure that completion queues do not get overrun.
-This can be accomplished by sizing the CQs appropriately or by defering the posting of a data transfer operation unless CQ space is available to store its completion.
+This can be accomplished by sizing the CQs appropriately or by deferring the posting of a data transfer operation unless CQ space is available to store its completion.
 When RM is enabled, providers may use different mechanisms to prevent CQ overruns.
 This includes failing (returning -FI_EAGAIN) the posting of operations that could